-WEYMOUTH, MA (WHDH) - A convicted sex offender who caused concern in Weymouth after his recent release from prison was summonsed to court for violating a city ordinance after he was allegedly found in a Quincy library.
+WEYMOUTH, MASS.
+(WHDH) - A convicted sex offender who caused concern in Weymouth after his recent release from prison was summonsed to court for violating a city ordinance after he was allegedly found in a Quincy library.

 On Oct.
 8 just before 11:30 p.m., Quincy Police responded to the Thomas Crane Public Library for a report of an unwanted person.
 A librarian told police she saw 49-year-old Richard Gardner, a Level 3 sex offender, inside the library using one of the computers.